-lcon Item Description 1 Webcam Web camera for video communication.
+lcon ltem Description 1 Webcam Web camera for video communication.
 A light next to the webcam indicates that the webcam is active.
-2 Screen Displays computer output.
-3 Sĕ SD card reader Accepts one Secure Digital (SD or SDHC) card.
-Only one card can operate at a time.
+2 Microphones Internal stereo digital microphones for sound recording.
+3 Screen Displays computer output.

-Icon Item Description Power indicator Indicates the computer's power status.
-4 ゆ Battery indicator Indicates the computer's battery status.
+lcon ltem Description 4 لائ م Battery indicator Indicates the computer's battery status.
 Charging: The light shows amber when the battery is charging.
 Fully charged: The light shows blue when in AC mode.
+Power indicator Indicates the computer's power status.
+5 Sð SD card reader Accepts one Secure Digital (SD or SDHC) card.
+Only one card can operate at a time.